mfladeira/help_others/README.md

 ## Installing

-All you need to do is run `npm i` at the root of the project in order to install the dependencies.
+All you need to do is run `npm i` at the root of in each folder in order to install the dependencies.
 - backend -
     Run the migrations in order to initialize the database
   ```